 If you have questions please contact us at firstname.lastname@example.org

-Allan Douglas, MLP Manager
+Allan Douglas, Manager

 For people that are on social media the Cummington Municipal Light Plant has a Facebook page and a Twitter account.